At Sir Thomas Rich’s, we are committed to ensuring that our provision is as good as it can possibly be.

 Detentions are issued weekly for poor behaviour, typically two pupils per week per year.
 Detention data is analysed termly by the Behaviour and Attendance Manager.
 The total number of pupils in behaviour detention has fallen annually.
 Supervised homework detentions are issued daily for non-production of homework typically less than 10 a day.
 Many pupils use the library on a voluntary basis to complete homework tasks.
 There have been no permanent exclusions since the last inspection.

 Bullying, including homophobic and cyber bullying, is rare and dealt with highly effectively through the PSHE curriculum.
-In the 2014 Parent Survey and 2012 Pupil Survey (Kirkland Rowell), control of bullying was given the highest performance figure of all whole-school issues, with every pupil rating it highly.
+In the most recent Parent Survey and Pupil Survey (Kirkland Rowell), control of bullying was given the highest performance figure of all whole-school issues, with every participant rating it highly.
 Pupils are proud of their school and show considerable respect for all members of the school community as demonstrated through SEAL surveys.
 Incidents of discriminatory and derogatory behaviour and language are rare and discouraged by an effective PSHE programme, assemblies and tutor time.
 Respect, courtesy and good manners are modelled by all adults.

 All staff undergo regular training in safeguarding.
 The single central record is maintained.
 Detailed checks and vetting of all staff take place including appropriate procedures for appointing staff.
 As part of induction, new staff receive safeguarding training.
 The School works with other agencies to safeguard children.
 E-safety is taught through the PSHE curriculum to KS3 pupils.
 The School also holds an information evening about internet safety for parents of Year 8 pupils.
 Safety on school trips is ensured through detailed risk assessment and planning and comprehensive internal scrutiny.